livingdocsIO/documentation/reference-docs/common-designs/create_designs.md

 #### Adding your component to the design

 Once you have a component definition you will want to add your new component to your design.
-For this we will need to move to our `config.json` file in the timeline project.
+For this we will need to move to our `config.json` file in the timeline design repository.
 Find the section `groups` within this file.
 Here you can add your newly created `myParagraph` component.
 (NOTE: Use the `name`, not the `label`).
 Add it to any of the existing groups or create a new one.
 Now run a build and you will get a `dist` folder with a new design definition that contains your new component.

 #### Using the preview

-In order to preview your components in the `livingdocs-design-timeline` project you can add it to the file `src/index.html`.
+In order to preview your components outside of the editor, you can add it to the file `src/index.html`.
 In the script section of this file you will see the creation of a Livingdoc using the JSON data model.
 Don't worry about the details of this data yet.
 Simply navigate to the end of the `content` array and add the following markup: